James Gillett: Biography

 Once in Eureka, Gillett joined the state militia as a private in the Eureka Guard Company in 1885.
 Based primarily in Santa Cruz, Gillett's unit would be called into active military service only once, assisting Humboldt County sheriffs in protecting a local town jail during the height of Sinophobic riots in Eureka.
 Ironically, Gillett was himself active in the city's anti-Chinese movement.
 Following the end of his state military service, Gillett quickly resumed his career as a lawyer.
 In 1890, Gillett became the Eureka City Attorney, holding the position until 1895.

 By the mid-1890s, Gillett had become interested in state politics.
 Running as a Republican, Gillett was elected to the California State Senate in 1896.
 After serving a single term in the State Senate, Gillett successfully ran for the U.S. House of Representatives in 1902.
 He successfully defended his seat in 1904.

 Gillett's success in Washington was noticed by state Republicans and lobbyists for the Southern Pacific Railroad, who saw Gillett's politics as supporting their own corporate interests.
-Attending the state Republican convention in Santa Cruz in 1906, party machine boss Abe Ruef sought to replace incumbent Governor George Pardee with Gillett for the Republican gubernatorial nomination.
+Attending the state Republican convention in Santa Cruz in 1906, political boss Abe Ruef sought to replace incumbent Governor George Pardee with Gillett for the Republican gubernatorial nomination.
 Pardee, a physician and staunch Progressive and conservationist politician, openly opposed the Southern Pacific's monopoly over cargo and transportation, believing its business influence harmful to the state's economy and politics.
 In backroom deals, Southern Pacific lobbyists, including Ruef and Southern Pacific political bureau chief William Herrin, persuaded the attending Republican delegates to refuse Pardee renomination, instead handing the nomination to the railroad-friendly Gillett.
 In response to their support, Gillett promised the Southern Pacific waterfront patronage.

 The denying of Pardee's renomination caused immediate controversy and outrage.
 Pardee, due to his efficient bureaucracy and direction of the state government's response to the 1906 San Francisco earthquake, remained an enormously popular politician.
 His replacement by Gillett, a Railroad Republican, caused anger both in the press and within political circles.
 The San Francisco Call printed a photograph taken at the convention's end of Gillett among top party bosses entitled "the Shame of California."
 Gillett's nomination by special interests would fuel calls for a direct primary law in the state.